MAINTAINING YOUR HOME DURING THE SEASONS

 - Check for any leaks in the walls, ceilings, and basements, as melting snow and ice can creep into the house and cause major problems.

 Even though we are spending much of our time outdoors in the summer, the hot weather still has an impact on the home and could potentially lead to some big problems.
 So, before the pool opens and school lets out, you’ll want to do a walk through of your home to make sure it’s ready to withstand the summer.
+Use our summer home maintenance checklist to make sure your home is in tip-top shape:

 - Check to make sure your attic fan is working properly (especially if you have items stored there).

 - Check for leaks in the roof and walls and look for cracks in the foundation of your home.
+This is especially important if you happen to live in an area that is susceptible to monsoons where water preparation is crucial.

 - Reseal doors and windows to help keep cool air in instead of out.